1 (11- to 13-pound) turkey, thawed

 Remove neck and giblets from turkey cavities.
 Rinse turkey and dry with paper towels; place onto work surface.
 Loosen skin from breast and legs as much as possible.
 Sprinkle turkey cavity with 1 tablespoon salt and 1 teaspoon pepper.

 Combine butter, preserves, sage and rosemary in food processor bowl fitted with metal blade; process 15 seconds or until finely chopped.
-Place 1/3 cup into small microwave-safe bowl; set aside.
-With hands, spread remaining butter mixture under turkey skin.
+Place 1/3 cup into bowl; set aside.
+Spread remaining butter mixture under turkey skin.
 Fold wings back under turkey; secure legs.

 Place carrots, celery and onion in even layer in large roasting pan.
 Place turkey, breast-side up, onto vegetables.
 Add 1/4 cup water to bottom of roaster.